 From the collection of the plasma up to the packaging of the final product each individual production step is controlled and well documented.
-Therefore, we provide our customers characterized with sera of consistently high quality, an absolute maximum level of safety and transparency.
+Therefore, we provide our customers sera with consistently high quality and an absolute maximum level of safety and transparency.